cothan/Vitis_High_Level_Synthesis_Training/README.md

 ### Summary

-This is my guest lecture from ECE 615 2021 at George Mason Univerisy.

-This lecture consist of demo, live coding, and slides based on a self-made algorithm.
+High Level Synthesis Introduction, this lecture consist of demo, live coding, and slides based on a self-made algorithm.

 ### Problems and Correctness